tnkhanh/discover-analyzer/docs/installation.rst

 To run Discover with Solidity and Hyperledger Fabric smart contracts, Solang and Gollvm are also needed.

-The following commands are tested and work well with Linux Mint / Ubuntu 20.
+The following commands are tested and work well with both on Linux and macOS.

 LLVM and Clang
 ^^^^^^^^^^^^^^^^